 In the sixteenth century, in fear of Turkish invasion, the church was rebuilt and fortified, giving it defensive functions.
 The roofs were transformed and the walls finished with attic.
 A round stone well was erected in the southern nave, in case of a long siege.
 The said construction works were carried out by the Italian architect Jakub Parr on the initiative of the then bishop of Wrocław, Jakub von Salza.

 The church was situated in the northern part of the town, near the defensive walls.
-It received a three-aisle, two-bay, hall structure, built on a square-like plan with dimensions of 22 x 21 meters and a two-bay chancel, 10.1 x 9.2 meters in size, seven-sides ended.
+It received a three-aisle, two-bay, hall nave built on a square-like plan with dimensions of 22 x 21 meters and a two-bay chancel, 10.1 x 9.2 meters in size, seven-sides ended.
 At the chancel from the south, a gothic St. Mary’s chapel was added in the mid-15th century, and a sacristy from the north, above which a high tower rises.
 Outside, the walls of the church have buttresses, between which there are pointed windows, with traceries of fish-blistery and quatrefoil motifs.
 The building was originally covered with high gable roofs, separate for each aisle, finished at the shorter sides (except for the presbytery) with triangular gables.